-The Center has loan agreements within the Life Sciences Investment Fund, established under Section 24 of Massachusetts General Laws Chapter 123 of the Acts of 2006.
-Certain of those loan agreements include warrants that qualify as reportable derivative instruments under Statement No. 53 of the Governmental Accounting Standards Board ("GASB"), Accounting and Financial Reporting for Derivative Instruments.
-We were unable to obtain sufficient appropriate audit evidence as it relates to the fair value of the warrants held by the Center as of June 30, 2019 and 2018, as financial information to support valuation was not readily available.
-Consequently, the Center has not recognized or disclosed any values associated with these unexercised warrants as the financial effects of recognizing and disclosing such information are not reasonably estimable.
+The Center has loan agreements within the Life Sciences Investment Fund, established under Section 24 of Massachusetts General Laws Chapter 123 of the Acts of 2006, as well as convertible notes.
+Certain of those loan agreements include warrants and convertible features that qualify as reportable derivative instruments under Statement No. 53 of the Governmental Accounting Standards Board (GASB), Accounting and Financial Reporting for Derivative Instruments.
+We were unable to obtain sufficient appropriate audit evidence as it relates to the fair value of the warrants and convertible notes held by the Center as of June 30, 2020 and 2019, as financial information to support valuation was not readily available.
+Consequently, the Center has not recognized or disclosed any values associated with these unexercised warrants or convertible features as the financial effects of recognizing and disclosing such information are not reasonably estimable.
 In our opinion, recognition and disclosure of this information is required by GAAP.